ConradZn/Toshiba-Portege-Z30T-B-Hackintosh/README.md

 **⚠️ Mandatory Installation Steps**

-* **SMBIOS Generation:** You **must generate** your own unique serial numbers (Serial, Board Serial, UUID) for model **MacBookPro14,1** using GenSMBIOS before booting to ensure iServices work and to avoid conflicts, **MacBookPro16,2** for Sequoia.
+* **SMBIOS Generation:** You **must generate** your own unique serial numbers (Serial, Board Serial, UUID) using GenSMBIOS before booting to ensure iServices work and to avoid conflicts.
 * **Graphics:** Post-install patching using **OpenCore Legacy Patcher** is required to enable Intel HD 5500 graphics acceleration

 ## 🐛 Known Issues

-* **macOS Sonoma/Sequoia (macOS 14/15)**
-* **iServices:** iMessage and FaceTime are currently **broken/not working** on Sequoia due to changes in the OS structure and root patching
-* iCloud Drive, App Store and other Apple ID services work fine
-* Everything else (Graphics, Audio, WiFi) works stable
-* The iServices / iMessage Fix:**
-I initially reported that iMessage and FaceTime were broken on Sequoia with this setup but I found a solution It seems my main Apple ID was having issues solely with this specific SMBIOS/OS combo The Fix: I completely signed out of iCloud on the hackintosh and signed in with a different/fresh Apple ID and iMessage started working immediately along with FaceTime.
-So if you are struggling with iServices on Sequoia with OCLP, try testing a different account because the hardware/spoofing itself works fine.
-Remove all devices on iCloud on iPhone if you have any (Hackintoshs).
----
-* **Ventura (macOS 12)**
-* All iServices work correctly with valid SMBIOS
+* AirDrop works only one way

 ## 📥 Installation

 1. Download the latest release from this repository
-2. **Generate SMBIOS:** Use GenSMBIOS to generate new Serial, Board Serial and UUID for **MacBookPro14,1** / **MacBookPro16,2**
+2. **Generate SMBIOS:** Use GenSMBIOS to generate new Serial, Board Serial and UUID
 3. Prepare a USB installer with macOS
 4. Copy the `EFI` folder to the EFI partition of your USB drive
 5. Boot from USB and perform the installation